thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 console.log(myDog.getDogTag());
 ```

-* Go to [http://www.codewars.com/join](http://www.codewars.com/join) and figure out the javascript prompts in order to sign up.
-Once you have passed the test, sign up!
-Make sure to fill in the clan as _Galvanize - g22_.
-We are going to track your progress!

 ## Prototypes And Inheritance

 In javascript, all functions have a prototype.
 The prototype is a set of properties that are available to the function.
 When you use the `new` keyword to make an instance of a class in javascript, the class you are creating has all of the properties that you have defined on the class's prototype, plus all of the properties on the `Object` prototype.